Below you’ll find delicious and easy-to-make traditional Irish cocktails that I’ve been mixing up for the last 15 years.

-The first section of our guide looks at what we think are the best Irish cocktail recipes.
-These are drinks that we’ve had many (arguably too many…) times over the years.
+The first section of the guide looks at what I think are the best Irish cocktail recipes.
+These are drinks that have been my go-tos for many years now.

 Below, you’ll find everything from Irish whiskey cocktails to delicious desert cocktails that offer a delightful bit of indulgence.